FaisalQ07/amazon_products_streaming/README.md

 - The dataset is taken from the Kaggle.
 It includes the sales data for Amazon taken from Sept 2023.
    Dataset can be found [here](https://www.kaggle.com/datasets/asaniczka/amazon-products-dataset-2023-1-4m-products/data?select=amazon_products.csv)
     The Amazon dataset was chosen for the following factors:
-    * The dataset appears to be substantial, with over 1.4 million products
+    * The dataset appears to be substantial, with over 1.4 million products.
     * The dataset contains information about Amazon products, making it a real-world dataset with diverse attributes.
        Working with real-world data can help ensure that the data pipeline is robust and can handle the complexities and variations present in actual business datasets.